 Saving money on landscaping costs

-Should you use an experienced Gold Coast landscaping professional?
+Should you use an experienced Melbourne landscaping professional?

 In a similar way to an interior decorator or stylist can save you money on paint, there are many ways an experienced landscape gardener and designer can save you money.
 No-one wants to see large puddles of water in their newly installed garden, or even worse, water flowing into the house.
 Planning the drainage of the water by slotted agricultural DWV pipe, spoon or French drains and subtle use of gradient will prevent these problems.
 Irrigation systems need to be designed to take water where it is most needed and to use water sparingly.
 Irrigation systems also need to be low maintenance.